IceClock/CS403-503/README.md

 - If you wish to re-create the windows executable, navigate to the project directory, and delete *cs403-503-win32-x64* and *dist* folders and re-run the creation command.

 ## WE ARE LIVE!
+In this website there is a complete working online version of spanglishC:
 [CS403503 - spanglisC website](https://cs403-503.herokuapp.com)

 ## Interpreter file directories